emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - finish fetchhandler in myDiary

 Sign up/login to dos
-[] - After user signs up or logs in, have it switch login to App component using the loggedIn state [] - have all components access the window.localStorage('user') to pull the correct data on GETs
+[X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [] - have all components access the window.localStorage('user') to pull the correct data on GETs

 myDiary to dos